Gulval: Local government and village amenities

 For purposes of local government Gulval is included in the civil parish of Penzance and has its own single member ward on Penzance town council.
 The principal local authority in the area is Cornwall Council.
 Elections to Cornwall Council are by way of a three-member Penzance electoral division.

-Gulval is home to a post office and general store, a public house and a primary school that houses 144 pupils.
+Gulval is home to a post office and general store, a public house– the Coldstreamer– and a primary school that houses 144 pupils.

 In 1931 the parish had a population of 1292.
 On 1 April 1934 the parish was abolished and merged with Penzance, Madron and Ludgvan.

 Transport

 The A30 runs to the south of Gulval Churchtown between Long Rock and Penzance.
 The main bus route through Gulval is number 16.

 Penzance itself has more transport links, including a railway station.